O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 "ABMBA Standard": specify which feature is likely the ABMBA standard "Filter parameters": record what parameters were used for the job

 - Script: Adjust GNPS cytoscape network file in Python (py4cytoscape)

 Import node table with additional data, create pie charts, adjust style, label compound names

 **************Part 4:**************
-Manual: (optional) run SIRIUS tool using MZmine3 output for SIRIUS
+Manual: (optional) separately run SIRIUS tool using MZmine3 output for SIRIUS

+## Support
+For support with using these scripts, please contact lbutkovich@ucsb.edu.

+## Authors and Acknowledgements
+Primary author: Lazarina Butkovich (University of California, Santa Barbara)

+Thank you to Fred Krauss for feedback and assistance in writing and formatting these scripts.